Close

 Extension possibility: Renewable upon expiration with sponsor support

-Quick comparison scenario: Consider two UAE residents—Alex manages a construction project requiring monthly Kuwait visits over 18 months, while Jennifer needs to attend a single 5-day conference.
-Alex should absolutely pursue a multiple-entry visa despite higher upfront costs (approximately 150 KWD vs 15 KWD), saving both money and administrative burden across repeated applications.
-Jennifer's single-entry visa makes perfect economic sense.
+Quick comparison scenario: Consider two UAE residents—Ahmed manages a construction project requiring monthly Kuwait visits over 18 months, while Fatima needs to attend a single 5-day conference.
+Ahmed should absolutely pursue a multiple-entry visa despite higher upfront costs, saving both money and administrative burden across repeated applications.
+All types of visit visas, including business visas, now cost KWD 10 per month (approximately 120 AED per month), making the fee structure straightforward.
+Fatima's single-entry visa makes perfect economic sense for her brief conference attendance.

 Corporate Visa Arrangements